jongpie/NebulaLogger/docs/logger-engine/FlowRecordLogEntry.md

 ---
 ### Properties

+#### `faultMessage` → `String`

+Optionally log a Flow fault error message

 #### `flowName` → `String`

 The name of the Flow creating the log entry.
-Due to Salesforce limitations, this cannot be automatically determined.
+Due to Salesforce limitations, this cannot be automatically determined

 #### `loggingLevelName` → `String`

-Optionally specify a logging level.
-The default is 'DEBUG'
+Optionally specify a logging level - the default is 'DEBUG'

 #### `message` → `String`

-The message to log.
+The message to log

 #### `record` → `SObject`

-The record to relate to this log entry.
-The record's JSON will be automatically added to the entry.
+The record to relate to this log entry - the record's JSON is automatically added to the log entry

 #### `saveLog` → `Boolean`

-Optionally choose to save any pending log entries.
+Optionally choose to save any pending log entries

 #### `topics` → `List<String>`

-Optionally provide a list of topics to dynamically assign to the log entry.
+Optionally provide a list of topics to dynamically assign to the log entry

 ---
 ### Methods